-In prepaid agreements, the user has no more commitment than what they’ve spend on their initial SIM or a recharge.
+In prepaid agreements, the user has no more commitment than what they’ve spent on their initial SIM or a recharge.
 Customers pay at the start of the billing period with prepaid.
 You then use the network services within the entitlements of the plan, for a specified period.
 One example might be ‘Unlimited Calls and SMS in Australia for 30 days.’
 When the time period for the plan and entitlements is up, you ‘recharge’ your service and start the time window once more.

 Prepaid SIMs used to be the realm of the teenager.
 Now some of the best SIM Only pricing you’ll find is on a Prepaid Plan.
 I use one myself.
-Prepaid offers features that other plans don’t.
+Prepaid offers feature that other plans don’t.
 One obvious one is that if you are not going to be using your phone for a while, you don’t have to recharge until you need it.

 If you’re aiming to spend $30 or less, prepaid should be your first port of call.
 With the major phone companies, at the $30 price point, you’ll get better inclusions than if you took their postpaid equivalent.

 There are providers out there who only offer prepaid plans.
 And their value is often incredible.
-For example, Lebara have unlimited plans with huge data inclusions.
+For example, Lebara has unlimited plans with huge data inclusions.
 And Boost offer 4G access to the Telstra Mobile Network cheaper than anywhere else you’ll find on this site.

 Postpaid SIM Only agreements ( also known as ‘SIM Only’ ):